jjames1011/motospot/README.md

 Hosted on A Ubuntu Digital Ocean Droplet

 # motospot
-A web application written with the Express framework to help connect motorcyclist with propper storage for their rides!
+A web application written with the Express framework to help connect motorcyclist with proper storage for their rides!

 visit @ www.motospot.io